-This Coffee Brandy Alexander cocktail creates a luscious yet serious creamy cocktail to savour.
-A hint of coffee and a waft of chocolate accentuate the silky cream and mellow brandy in this remake of the classic drink.
+This after dinner cocktail is a remake of a classic simple brandy cocktail.
+A hint of coffee and a waft of chocolate accentuate the silky cream and mellow brandy in this coffee Alexander.
+It’s a luscious yet serious creamy libation to savour.

-I do have a soft spot for the occasional creamy cocktail in the cooler months and this Coffee Brandy Alexander is my idea of Friday night heaven right now.
-What’s not to enjoy about the combination of coffee with brandy?
+I do have a soft spot for the occasional creamy after dinner cocktail in the cooler months and this coffee Alexander is my idea of Friday night heaven.

-Like the look of this?
+Like the look of this simple brandy cocktail?
 Then you’ll probably enjoy my Baileys espresso martini and my coffee crème Drambuie cocktail too.

-This libation enjoyed a revival in popularity in the 1970s and remains highly regarded today.
-It’s a true classic.
+This simple brandy cocktail enjoyed a revival in popularity in the 1970s and remains highly regarded today.
+It’s a true classic and a lovely winter brandy cocktail to enjoy.

 The classic brandy Alexander cocktail contains: